Bonus Tax Calculator (2026)

 At Tax Filing (Year-End Reconciliation)

-The flat 22% withholding may overshoot or undershoot what you actually owe.
-Here's the math based on your full-year income (regular salary + bonus).
+Supplemental withholding may overshoot or undershoot what you actually owe.
+Here's the math based on the entered full-year household wage income.

 Federal tax owed on bonus portion (your marginal rate) -